elijahkin/spla/README.md

 ### Introduction
 This is a simple library for sparse linear algebra computations aimed toward numerical solutions of partial differential equations.
 The fundamental object of computation is the `spla::Tensor`.
+Currently, only computations for order-1 tensors, i.e. vectors, are implemented.
+However, we are actively working on generalizing this to tensors of arbitrary order.
 For example usage, see `tensor_test.cc`.

 ### Work in Progress
 * Update `EXPECT_NEAR` etc. to be able to accept tensors.